 Have you ever heard the expression ‘the devil is in the details?’
-In photography, the devil is called Chromatic Aberration.
-CA to its friends.
+In photography, the devil is Chromatic Aberration (CA).

 Top: The dawn on a beach in the Kerkyra Island (Greece).
 Bottom: 100% crop on the dock reveal quite a bit of chromatic aberration along the high contrasted edges.